Eastside College Preparatory School: School

 Eastside College Preparatory School is independent and private, supported entirely by donations and grants; as of June 2009 it had approximately $80 million in property and cash endowments.
 Students are on full scholarships.
 The principal is Chris Bischof.

 The school has a year-round calendar.
 Classes include several offerings in partnership with Foothill College, for which students can earn college credits.
 Teachers oversee a "Friday Night Homework" session for all students with unfinished assignments.
 Seniors complete a 25-page research thesis along with a 30-minute presentation.
 Starting in sophomore year, students take a college prep class and junior year students may tour colleges both on the East Coast and in Southern California.
 Many internships are available to graduates.
 An alumni team supports students' progress in college and as they transition to professional careers.
 The campus is open until 10:00 pm and on weekends.

 Enrollment is currently 265.
-The school maintains a 99% college acceptance rate and 69% college completion rate, which is six time higher than the national average for first-generation college students.
+The school maintains a 99% college acceptance rate and 69% college completion rate, which is six times higher than the national average for first-generation college students.